nemo0622/pokeemerald-expansion/README.md

 ### Known Bugs:
 - Mugshots occasionally cut a little portion out of the textbox
-- Mugshots removed from some Mt.
-Chimney trainers
-    - No idea why they break here, needs a lot more testing
+    - Most noticable during cutscenes, some problem with ClearMugshot most likely

 ### Future Plans:
 - Expanded implementation of NPC Mugshot system
-    - All trainers, maybe even all NPCs, should have mugshots when talking to them!
+    - Most NPCs will show a mugshot when speaking!
 - HM System workaround - meet NPC's and Pokémon throughout your journey that you can call upon to help!
     - Ex: "Timburr's Timber" in Rustboro City will send helpful Timburr's to cut down trees for you
     - Code works, but need to add actual map locations!